gLuColte/glucolte.github.io/study/codingDynamicProgramming.md

 **Patterns to know:**
 - 1D DP (Fibonacci, House Robber).
 - 2D DP on Grids (Unique Paths, Min Path Sum).
+    - If it’s pure counting with 2 moves (right/down) → yes, think Pascal/binomial.
+    - If it’s extra rules → switch to general DP grid filling (but it’s the same spirit).
+    - If it’s just paths with no conditions → you can even skip DP and use the formula directly (C(m+n-2, m-1)).
 - Subsequence DP (LIS, LCS, Edit Distance).
 - Knapsack Variants.
 - Interval DP (Burst Balloons).